Bogotá: Architecture

 The urban morphology and typology of colonial buildings in Bogotá have been maintained since the late nineteenth century, long after the independence of Colombia (1810).
 This persistence of the colonial setting is still visible, particularly in La Candelaria, the historical center of Bogotá.
 Also kept up are the colonial houses of two stories, with courtyards, gabled roofs, ceramic tiles and balconies.
 In some cases, these balconies were enclosed with glass windows during the Republican period, a distinguishing feature of the architecture of the sector (for example, the House of Rafael Pombo).

 "Republican Architecture" was the style that prevailed between 1830 and 1930.
-Although there were attempts to consolidate a modern architectural language, the only examples seen are University City and White City at the National University of Colombia (constructed 1936 to 1939).
+Although there were attempts to consolidate a modern architectural language, the only examples seen are University City and White City at the National University of Colombia (constructed 1936–39).
 This work was developed by German architect Leopold Rother, although architects of rationalist trends participated in the design of campus buildings.
 There are also architecture trends such as art deco, expressionism and organic architecture.
 This last trend was typified by Bogotan architects in the second half of the twentieth century such as Rogelio Salmona.

 In 2015 BD Bacatá was inaugurated, surpassing the Colpatria Tower to become the tallest building of the city and of Colombia.
 The building its expected to be the beginning of the city's downtown renovation.